Nummus

 Nummi coins of the late reign of Anastasius I: on the left a 40-nummi coin (follis) and on the right a 5-nummi coin (pentanummium).

 Nummus (. nummi) is a Latin word for various coins that was borrowed from Doric Greek noummos (νοῦμμος; Classical Greek: νόμος, nómos).
 Originally referring to a specific style of coin used in Greek-speaking Southern Italy, the term nummus came to be used by the Late Republic for all coins generally and particularly as a synonym for the sestertius, then the standard unit of Roman accounting, and then in Late Antiquity as the formal name of the follis.
 It was used in this general sense in Early Modern English but is most commonly employed by modern numismatists as a catchall term for various low-value copper coins issued by the Roman and Byzantine empires during Late Antiquity.

 Forms of the term nummus also appear in various scientific names and in medical jargon for coin-shaped species, structures, and disorders.

 History

+Southern Italian coin

+This was a heavy silver nummus.
+These were generally used as the unit of local commerce.
+These were characterised by beautiful early 'incuse' designs.

+Sestertius

+Circa BC 211 the sestertius was introduced, a coin weighing around 1.125 grams with the value of a quarter of a denarius.
+Production stalled in around BC 44.
+Around BC 23 in the coinage reform of Augustus the sestertius became a large brass coin weighing around 27 grams and measuring about 33 mm in diameter.